RVCC-IDMX/about-me-Maxro2005/README.md

 10. Contact form was created.
 This section demonstrated our ability to use forms.
 11. Navigation bar was created.
 12. README file was fleshed out.
+13. Nothing because I was busy doing final assignments for other courses.

 ## Color Scheme